Arabian Angelfish

 Arabian Angelfish, like other saltwater angelfish, are prone to any disease that captive saltwater environments have to offer.
 They are most likely to be affected if they are stressed from inappropriate housing or tank mates, The Crescent Angelfish may suffer from Saltwater Ich or White Spot Disease (Crypt) and other infectious diseases.

-Marine Ich or White Spot Disease (Crypt) is the most common disease that is generally associated with marine tangs and angelfish.
+White Spot Disease Cryptocaryon irritans, also known as Marine Ich, Saltwater Ich, or Crypt is the most common disease that is generally associated with marine tangs and angelfish.
 Symptoms of Marine Ick are constant scratching, culminating with lots of white dots.
 These dots disappear for a few days, only to return with double the number.
 This results in the fish suffocating from these parasites blocking the gills from providing oxygen.
-Several preparations are available for this parasite.
-Also, putting your tank just above 82°F (28°C) will help prevent the parasite from completing its life cycle which includes the attachment to fish.

 Availability